The exciting convenience experienced in online schools isn’t free from varying challenges.

 Put in some activities that will help you keep up with your online school.

-Instead of watching your professor’s lecture later, stick to his schedules.
+Instead of watching your professor’s lecture later, stick to his schedule.

 You’d have to attend the live session to maintain that atmosphere of normalcy.